 Some drugs that are known to increase cholesterol levels include oral corticosteroids, beta blockers, oral contraceptives, thiazide diuretics, oral retinoids and phenytoin.

 What is the difference between non-HDL cholesterol and LDL cholesterol?

 For many years, LDL cholesterol has been used as the main indicator of "bad" cholesterol, i.e. the kind which tends to get deposited in arteries and leading to heart attacks and strokes.
 However, evidence has accumulated that cholesterol carried on lipoproteins in addition to LDL can also be harmful.
-So, non-HDL includes LDL and all the other harmful lipoproteins, and is therefore thought to be a better indicator of future cardiovascular risk than just LDL.
-In fact, the amount of cholesterol carried on VLDL (one of the kinds of non-HDL) is increased in obesity, and as more and more people are overweight these days, using non-HDL is particularly important.
+So, non-HDL includes LDL and all the other harmful lipoproteins and is therefore thought to be a better indicator of future cardiovascular risk than just LDL.
+In fact, the amount of cholesterol carried on VLDL (one of the kinds of non-HDL) is increased in obesity, and as more and more people become overweight, using non-HDL is particularly important.

-The other benefit of using non-HDL rather than LDL cholesterol is that non-HDL doesn't require fasting before the sample is taken, whereas HDL does.
+The other benefit of using non-HDL rather than LDL cholesterol is that non-HDL doesn't require fasting before the sample is taken, whereas LDL does.